 To maintain the integrity and efficiency of the document development process, it is essential that there be a complete record of all Comment Resolutions made in response to a Ballot.
 After every Ballot and prior to further consideration by the Technology Committee, the Project Group responsible for a document shall prepare three items:

- a version of the document clearly showing all the changes, relative to the document that was Balloted, proposed in response to the Ballot Comments.
-The format of this document should be redline/strikeout;  a clean version (no redlines) of the document; and  a Comment Resolution Record.
+a version of the document clearly showing all the changes, relative to the document that was Balloted, proposed in response to the Ballot Comments.
+The format of this document should be redline/strikeout;

+a clean version (no redlines) of the document; and a Comment Resolution Record.

 These items shall be made available to the Technology Committee and notice sent by email.
 The responsible Project Group shall consider the proposed resolution; however it is under no obligation to accept the proposed resolution.

-Comment Resolution Record
+6.7.2 Comment Resolution Record